Alpha Condé: Early life

-Political career
+Early political career

 Condé won 18 percent of the vote in Guinea's first multiparty presidential election, held on 19 December 1993.
 Lansana Conté, who had been president since a 1984 coup d'état, won the election with 51.7 percent of the vote.
 Condé's supporters alleged fraud in this election after the Supreme Court nullified results in the Kankan and Siguiri prefectures, where Condé had received more than 60 percent of the vote.
 Condé's supporters retorted with intimidation, ballot stuffing and violence in the Kankan and Siguiri prefectures resulting in the Supreme Court nullifying the results in those prefectures.
 In the 1998 presidential election, Condé ran again and received 17.6 percent of the vote, placing third behind Conté (56.1 percent) and Mamadou Boye Bâ (24.6 percent).
 On 16 December, two days after the poll, Condé was arrested and charged with trying to leave the country illegally; he was also charged with attempting to recruit forces to destabilize the government.

 Controversy during his detention focused on whether he could be represented by foreign as well as domestic lawyers, and whether defense lawyers were being given full access to him in jail.
 Condé's trial, initially scheduled to begin in September 1999, did not begin until April 2000.
 Condé, along with 47 co-defendants, was charged with hiring mercenaries, planning to assassinate President Conté, and upsetting the state's security.
 Defense lawyers began by calling for the judge to immediately release their clients, then quit, saying that under the circumstances they could not properly make a defense.
 The trial was thus delayed several times, during which time Condé refused to speak in court, and his co-defendants denied all of the charges.
 The trial finally continued in August, and in mid-September Condé was sentenced to jail for five years.

 However, Condé was released in May 2001 when he was pardoned by President Conté, with the condition that he was prohibited from engaging in political activities.
 Following his release, he left Guinea for France, returning in July 2005.
 Upon his return, some reports indicated that he intended to organize the RPG for the municipal elections held in late 2005, but later stated his intention to boycott them.